 Cooking Mexican Dishes from San Miguel de Allende

-Today I’m learning to cook just three Mexican dishes from San Miguel de Allende that are recipes that Marilau learned from her mother and grandmothers: sopa de tortilla (tortilla soup), the pre-Hispanic dish of pollo en pipian rojo (Chicken in a spicy pumpkin seed sauce), and sarapitos (plantains in tortillas with mole sauce).
+Today I’m learning to cook just three Mexican dishes from San Miguel de Allende, which are recipes that Marilau learned from her mother and grandmothers: sopa de tortilla (tortilla soup), the pre-Hispanic dish of pollo en pipian rojo (Chicken in a spicy pumpkin seed sauce), and sarapitos (plantains in tortillas with mole sauce).

 Pollo en Pipian Rojo